 Enron shall take all reasonable efforts to maintain the integrity of NGPL’s Passwords (as defined in the Password Application) and shall indemnify, protect, and hold harmless NGPL and its directors, officers, employees and agents from and against any and all losses, liabilities, judgments, suits, actions, proceedings, claims, damages, and costs (including attorneys’ fees) resulting from or arising out of any fraudulent acts of any Enron personnel.

-Enron shall indemnify, defend and hold NGPL harmless from and against any claim of infringement or misappropriation of any patent, trademark, trade secret, copyright or other proprietary right, with respect to the the Market Manager Application or any other aspect of EnronOnline (an “Infringement Claim”).
+Enron shall indemnify, defend and hold NGPL harmless from and against any claim of infringement or misappropriation of any patent, trademark, trade secret, copyright or other proprietary right, with respect to the Market Manager Application or any other aspect of EnronOnline (an “Infringement Claim”).
 NGPL shall notify Enron in writing of any existing or threatened Infringement Claim promptly after NGPL first learns of the existence or threat of such Infringement Claim, and NGPL shall provide to Enron at no cost such assistance and cooperation as Enron may reasonably request from time to time in connection with Enron’s resolution of the Infringement Claim.
 Enron shall have sole control over the resolution of any Infringement Claim (including without limitation the right to settle on behalf of NGPL on any terms Enron deems desirable in its sole discretion).
 Enron shall pay any damages and costs awarded against NGPL (or payable by NGPL or any such other party pursuant to a settlement agreement) in connection with an Infringement Claim.
 If an Infringement Claim might, in the opinion of Enron’s legal counsel, be reasonably resolved by reasonable modifications to the Software and/or other items by obtaining a reasonable license or modification of license thereto, Enron shall attempt to resolve such Infringement Claim by using commercially reasonable efforts to accomplish such tasks.
 If, in the opinion of Enron’s legal counsel, an Infringement Claim cannot be reasonably resolved through any of such actions, Enron may, in its own discretion, terminate this Agreement without penalty by written notice of such termination to NGPL in accordance with Section 8 hereof.
 Notwithstanding the above, Enron shall have no obligation or liability under this Section 12 (h) with respect to an Infringement Claim if such Infringement Claim is based on or is the result of use by NGPL of the Software or any component thereof in breach of the license for use granted hereby.
 THE FOREGOING SHALL CONSTITUTE ENRON’S SOLE AND EXCLUSIVE LIABILITY HEREUNDER, IF ANY, FOR INTELLECTUAL PROPERTY INFRINGEMENT.

 Nothing in this Agreement shall have the effect of limiting or restricting either party’s liability arising as a result of fraud by the other party.